QWYNG/green_day/README.md

     $ gem install green_day

 ## Usage
-login(this command stores your cookie as `cookie-store` in current dir)
+login(this command stores your cookie as `cookie-store` in current directory)

     $ bundle exec green_day login

+If you want to delete session, remove `cookie-store`

-And create directory and spec as below.
+This command creates directory and spec.

     $ bundle exec green_day new <contest-name>